AlexH20/NLP_Sentiment_Methods/README.md

 # NLP-Sentiment-Methods

 The code in this respository takes a Nasdaq news dataset and uses the text files for sentiment disclosure analysis.
-The goal is to extend the paper by Frankel, Jennings and Lee (2021) and check whether there findings are also valid for Nasdaq news instead of 10Ks/Conference Calls.
-Furthermore, we want to examine whether the supervised ML techniques can be improved by using word-embeddings instead of ngrams and add neural nets as a supervised ML sentiment measure.

 Steps: